Schmelzberry/Capstone/README.md

 4:30 - know how to proceed tomorrow to refactor state management, followed along with help queue to figure it out.

+### Sunday, 12/17

+9:00pm - want to have a clickable calendar that can schedule, looking at example repo from https://fullcalendar.io/

 ## License

 MIT License